luster-io/blog.luster.io/mobile-web-checklist.md

 applicable to any mobile website, some are specifically for people building apps.

+I've broken this checklist down into three main categories:
 1) UX and UI
 2) Performance
 3) Homescreen and Offline